splunk/observability-workshop/docs/module-support/vm.md

 ![Goto host](../images/module4/M3-hosts.png)

 Here you see a list of the Nodes that have an Smart Agent installed and are reporting into SignalFx.
-Make sure you see your Multipass/EC2 instance in the list of hosts.
+Make sure you see your Multipass or AWS/EC2 instance in the list of hosts.
 (The hostname from the previous section)

 You can also set a filter for just your instance by selecting the _host:_ attribute, followed by picking the name of your host from the drop down list.